 “Have a look,” Jung-Ho said, walking in ahead of Barry.

 Barry did.
-The room, currently lit by the gray North Korean sunlight, looked like the North Koreans’ best attempt at reproducing a college dorm room.
+The room was lit by the gray North Korean sunlight, coming in through one uncovered window.
+The room looked like the North Koreans’ best attempt at reproducing an American college dorm room.

-There was a bed—a cot, really—in one corner of the room.
+There was a bed—a cot, really—in one corner.
 It was covered with several blankets, with a small, thin pillow at the top.

 There was no bureau or chest of drawers.
-But there were three built-in shelves on one side of the room.
+But there were three built-in shelves on one wall.
 The shelves had been loaded with what looked like about a week’s worth of clothes, all copies of the drab clothing he had been given in the prison, after the forced washing.
 At the near end of the middle shelf Barry could see toiletries: a toothbrush and soap, and a men’s shaving kit.